daltondhcp/azops-gitlab/README.md

 ## Prerequisites

-Before you start, make sure you have followed the steps in the [prerequisites](https://github.com/azure/azops/wiki/prerequisites) article to create required service principal as well as configure the required permissions for AzOps.
+Before you start, make sure you have followed the steps in the [prerequisites](https://github.com/azure/azops/wiki/prerequisites) article to create required service principal as well as configure the required Azure RBAC permissions for AzOps.

 ## 1. Import/create project from repository by URL